collective/plone.jsonapi.routes/docs/api.rst

 ===

-This part of the documentation covers all resources (routes) provided by plone.jsonapi.routes.
+This part of the documentation covers all resources (routes) provided by `plone.jsonapi.routes`_.
 It also covers all the request parameters that can be applied to these resources to refine the results.